 Nothing cheers up a chair quite like a novelty cushion and this colourful cactus cushion is sure to add interest to your home!
 This is a great project for an intermediate sewer as a beginner may find it tricky to sew in the padding.

 To make this vibrant cactus cushion, you’ll need to be able to sew in wadding, embroider the stripes and make your own pompoms.
 Before you start, you might find it useful to look at our beginner’s sewing guide and our how to make a pompom tutorial.

 Read on to learn how to make your own stunning cactus cushion!

 This article was first published in Simply Sewing magazine – the UK best-selling magazine filled with projects for everyone who sews or wants to start.
 Looking for more cushion patterns to try?
-Learn how to make a cushion cover, how to make a heart cushion or how to make a star cushion.
+Learn how to make a cushion cover, how to make a heart cushion, how to make DIY floor pillows or how to make a star cushion.

 - Use a 1cm (3⁄8in) seam allowance

 - Green cotton fabric (60x110cm (24x43in))